 Conceptual understanding is addressed throughout the teaching and learning of substantive knowledge and is visited in a range of contexts Locational Knowledge Place Knowledge Human and Physical Geography Geographical Skills and Fieldwork Building on Year One knowledge of their own environment, children start to learn the names of key places in the UK beyond their immediate environment.
-Children also learn the names of the world's oceans and continents.Children begin to compare places in the UK with a place outside of the UK.
+Children also learn the names of the world's oceans and continents.
+Children begin to compare places in the UK with a place outside of the UK.
 This builds on Year One knowledge and understanding of the world, people and communities.
-Children can apply the skills of observing similarities and differences to places as well as people.
+Children can apply the skills of observing similarities and differences to places as well as Building on Year One knowledge of how environments may vary.
+Children begin to learn about the physical and human features of geography.
+KS1 Geography National Curriculum Children will understand key Building on Year One knowledge of their own environment, children begin to use maps to locate places and name features using keys and symbols.
+Children also begin to look at how the environment has changed over time.
 KS1 Geography National Curriculum Pupils develop contextual knowledge of the location of globally significant places.
 They should develop knowledge about the world, the United Kingdom and their locality.
-KS1 Geography National Curriculum Pupils develop contextual knowledge of the location of globally significant places.
-They should develop knowledge about the world's seven continents and five oceans; KS1 Geography National Curriculum Pupils develop contextual knowledge of the location of globally significant places.
-They should develop knowledge about the world's seven continents and five oceans;• name, locate and identify characteristics of the four countries and capital cities of the United Kingdom and its surrounding seas;Children can: • compare the UK with a contrasting country in the world; • compare a local city/town in the UK with a contrasting city/town in a different country;• use key vocabulary to demonstrate knowledge and understanding in this strand: mountain, London, Belfast, Cardiff, Edinburgh, capital city, world map,Children can: • compare the UK with a contrasting city/town in a different country; Children can: identify seasonal and daily weather patterns in the United Kingdom and the location of hot and cold areas of the world in relation to the Equator and the North and South Poles; use basic geographical vocabulary to refer to key physical features, including: beach, cliff, coast, forest, hill, mountain, sea, ocean, river, soil, valley, vegetation, season and weather; use basic geographical vocabulary to refer to key human features, including: city, town, village, factory, farm, house, office, port, harbour and shop. and locational and directional to describe the location of features and routes on a map; devise a simple map; and use and construct basic symbols in a key;
+Children can: name and locate the world's seven continents and five oceans; name, locate and identify characteristics of the four countries and capital cities of the United Kingdom and its surrounding seas; use key vocabulary to demonstrate knowledge and understanding in this strand: United Kingdom, England, Scotland, Wales, Northern Ireland, town, city, village, sea, beach, hill, mountain, London, Belfast, Cardiff, Edinburgh, capital city, world map, RS1 Geography National Curriculum Pupils develop contextual knowledge of the location of globally significant places.
+They should develop knowledge about the world, the United Kingdom and their locality.
+Children begin to understand basic vocabulary relating to human and physical geography.
+Children can: compare the UK with a contrasting country in the world; compare a local city/town in the UK with a contrasting city/town in a different country; use key vocabulary to demonstrate knowledge and understanding in this strand: Devon, London, compare, capital physical and human geographical features of the world.
+They identify seasonal and daily weather patterns.
+Children can: identify seasonal and daily weather patterns in the United Kingdom and the location of hot and cold areas of the world in relation to the Equator and the North and South Poles; use basic geographical vocabulary to refer to key physical features, including: beach, cliff, coast, forest, hill, mountain, sea, ocean, river, soil, valley, vegetation, season and weather; use basic geographical vocabulary to refer to key human features, including: city, town, village, factory, farm, house, office, port, harbour and shop. and locational and directional to describe the location of features and routes on a map; devise a simple map; and use and construct basic symbols in a key;

-continent, ocean, Europe, Africa, Asia, Australasia, North America, South America, Antarctica. country, population, weather, similarities, differences, farming, culture, Africa, Kenya, Nairobi, river, desert, volcano. demonstrate knowledge and understanding in this strand: compass, 4-point, direction, North, East, South, West, plan, record, observe, aerial view, key, map, symbols, direction, position, route, journey, the UK, changes, tally chart, pictogram, world map, country, continent, human, physical.
+continent, ocean, Europe, Africa, Asia, Australasia, North America, South America, Antarctica. weather, similarities, differences, farming, culture, river, desert, volcano. understanding in this strand: compass, 4-point, direction, North, East, South, West, plan, record, observe, aerial view, key, map, symbols, direction, position, route, journey, the UK, changes, tally chart, pictogram, world map, country, continent, human, physical.